spacefault/spaceflake/README.md

-<h1 align="center">spaceflake - personal NixOS flake</h1>
+<h1 align="center">spaceflake - personal NixOS (& home manager)  flake</h1>

-# Synopsis
+# What's this?
-This is my personal NixOS flake, it is intended for personal use so please be careful as there might be some issues.
+This is my personal NixOS flake, it's intended for personal use so please be careful as there might be some issues.

 # File Structure